agnostechvalley/katas/2016-05/README.md

 # May 2016

-Join us on May __, 2016 to pair up with a fellow polyglot and work on the Poker Kata from cyber-dojo.
+Join us on May __, 2016 to pair up with a fellow polyglot and work on the Poker Kata from [cyber-dojo](http://cyber-dojo.org/setup/show_exercises).
 Attendees are encouraged to use whatever language they wish in any development environment they wish.

-Once you've paired up, clone this repo and create your own directory under this month's directory so we can all view and comment on your code.
+Once you've paired up, fork this repo and create your own directory under this month's directory (using your name).
+When you're finished with the exercise, make a pull request with your solution.
+This way we can all easily follow along and discuss via comments if necessary.

 For the sake of learning and best practices, we strongly encorage test-driven development and following the given style guide for your chosen language.

-## Poker Kata
+## Poker Hands

 A poker deck contains 52 cards - each card has a suit which is one of clubs, diamonds, hearts, or spades